nixworks/public/news/2014/07/9/index.md

 ##### Iraqi insurgency (post-U.S. withdrawal)
 ### [Iraqi security forces find the bodies of 53 men shot recently in Hamza south of Baghdad. ](/news/2014/07/9/iraqi-security-forces-find-the-bodies-of-53-men-shot-recently-in-hamza-south-of-baghdad.md)
-_Context: Baghdad, Iraqi insurgency (post-U.S. withdrawal), Iraq_
+_Context: Iraqi insurgency (post-U.S. withdrawal), Iraq, Baghdad_

 ##### War in Somalia (2009-present)
 ### [Somalia's police and intelligence chiefs were sacked after Al-Shabaab's attack on the Presidential palace yesterday. ](/news/2014/07/9/somalia-s-police-and-intelligence-chiefs-were-sacked-after-al-shabaab-s-attack-on-the-presidential-palace-yesterday.md)
-_Context: Al-Shabaab, President, War in Somalia (2009-present), Somalia_
+_Context: Al-Shabaab, War in Somalia (2009-present), Somalia, President_

 ##### Central bank
 ### [Minutes from the last meeting of the U.S. central bank, the Federal Reserve, indicate that it will end its program of bond purchases, also known as quantitative easing, this October. ](/news/2014/07/9/minutes-from-the-last-meeting-of-the-u-s-central-bank-the-federal-reserve-indicate-that-it-will-end-its-program-of-bond-purchases-also-k.md)